bjh21/mal/docs/GC.md

 clear.
 Where it finds an object with `gc_marked` set, it should clear the flag and otherwise leave it alone.

-Before the call to `gc_sweep` in the main loop, add a call to `gc_mark`, passing in `repl_env` as its argument.
-This will ensure that objects referenced from it are not freed.
+Adjust the call to `gc` in the main loop to pass `repl_env` as its single argument.
+This will ensure that the objects referenced from `repl_env` are not freed, but everything else is.

 #### Step 3